Home > 2014

 In 2009, a project was initiated in cooperation with the Ministry of DoE in the province of Hormozgan, Iran – to map the Asiatic black bear (Ursus thibetanus gedrosianus) population and to find out what the main threats to the population were.
 This was achieved by using camera traps and through interviews with people living in the area.
 Analysis of the images made an estimation of the size and distribution of the population possible.
 From the interviews it appeared that the distribution area is larger than researchers first assumed, as local people had also spotted bears in neighbouring areas.
 It also became clear that the number of human-bear conflicts in the area was considerable.

-The researchers now have distribution maps of the bears, they know where many human-bear conflicts take place and have more information about the bear’s ecology and what threatens the species’ existence.
-This formed a solid basis for the next project which will take a further 10 years to complete!
-Bashagard has been selected as the pilot study area.
+The researchers produced distribution maps of the bears, they know where many human-bear conflicts occur and have more information about the bear’s ecology and what threatens the species’ existence.
+This formed a solid basis for the project which Bears in Mind supported between 2014 and 2017.
+Bashagard was selected as the pilot study area.
 In this area there are many bears and many human-bear conflicts and the living standards of the local human population is quite low.

 Together with the local people